Old Brookville, New York: Education

 Old Brookville is primarily located within the boundaries of and is thus served by the North Shore Central School District.
-However, some of the eastern side of the village is within the boundaries of and is served by the Locust Valley Central School District.
-As such, students residing in Old Brookville who attend public schools will go to school in one of these two districts depending on where they live in the village.
+However, some of the eastern side of the village is within the boundaries of – and is served by – the Locust Valley Central School District.
+Accordingly, students residing in Old Brookville who attend public schools will go to school in one of these two districts depending on where they live in the village.